-Sick leave is accrued by all monthly-paid professional staff, and may be used for such reasons as:
+Sick leave is accrued by all monthly-paid professional staff, and may be used in accordance with the UW Professional Staff Program.

 Full-time professional staff employees accrue eight (8) hours (one day) of sick leave per month.

 Part-time employees accrue sick leave hours on a prorated basis, based on their monthly FTE (e.g. 100% FTE = 8 hrs/mo., 75% FTE = 6 hrs/mo., 50% FTE = 4 hrs/mo.).

 The sick leave accrual rate does not change with length of service.
 There is no limit on the amount of sick leave that an employee may accrue.

 Leave accrues at the end of the month in which it is earned and is available for use by eligible employees the following month.
 Since leave hours do not accrue until the end of the month, they cannot be used until the following month.